CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 4. Adjust the necessary parameters in CNNStriatalSegmentation_wrapper_script.m; supply the paths for the files and subfolders as instructed therein and as described below.

-	For each run of the pipeline involving different subjects, the following are required and the paths must be adjusted:   segmentation_intermediate_directory,T1_acpc_dc_restore_brain,nat_acpc_brainmask, and BOLD_template_image.
+	For each run of the pipeline involving different subjects, the following are required and the paths must be adjusted:   segmentation_outputs_directory, T1_acpc_dc_restore_brain,nat_acpc_brainmask.
+The following input is optional: BOLD_template_image.

-		1. Segmentation_intermediate_directory refers to the directory where all intermediate and final outputs of this CNN pipeline will be saved for each subject run.
+		1. segmentation_outputs_directory refers to the directory where all final and intermediate outputs of this CNN pipeline will be saved for each subject run.
 		2. T1_acpc_dc_restore_brain refers to the path of the T1 weighted MRI image (in NAT space) relating to the subject used for this run.
 		3. Nat_acpc_brainmask refers to the path of the brain mask relating to the subject used for this run.
 		4. Bold_template_image refers to the path of the bold functional MRI image relating to the subject used for this run.

 5. Ensure SPM12 and tippVol are on your path in MATLAB and run the script CNNStriatalSegmentation_wrapper_script.m.

-6. You may now inspect your final striatal segmentations for both your structural and functional images, found in the segmentation_intermediate_directory (whose path you edited in CNNStriatalSegmentation_wrapper_script.m from step 5), in an image viewer of your choice.
+6. You may now inspect your final striatal segmentations for both your structural and functional images, found in the segmentation_outputs_directory (whose path you edited in CNNStriatalSegmentation_wrapper_script.m from step 5), in an image viewer of your choice.
 Our team used MRIcron, a free tool readily available at: https://www.nitrc.org/projects/mricron.
 The directory also contains intermediates generated in the pipeline, which may be viewed.

-The final anatomical segmentation mask is named: anatRes_NATspace_striatalCNNparcels.nii.
+The final anatomical resolution segmentation mask is named: anatRes_NATspace_striatalCNNparcels.nii.

-The final BOLD segmentation mask is named:
+If the optional BOLD fMRI template image is specified, the final BOLD fMRI resolution segmentation mask is additionally produced and named:
 BOLDRes_NATspace_striatalCNNparcels.nii.

 III.
 PIPELINE STEPS